net-daemon/docs/docs/v3/index.md

 title: NetDaemon Version 3
 ---

 NetDaemon provides the capability to write home automations for Home Assistant in C#.
-We recommend all users to use HassModel API that is using dependency injection technology of .NET to expose different functionality.
-This will also be a better road to NetDaemon 3.
-The old base class API will co-exist in NetDaemon version 2 but we highly recommend using the HassModel in your automation projects.

-NetDaemon is released in two different versions.
-Please select the docs for the version you are using on the tope menu!
-This is the docs for version 3.
+Version 3 is a rewrite of current V2 runtime.
+We decided to introduce some breaking changes.
+The reason is we wanted to make the product long-term good experience for both users and contributor.
+We beleive this design will accomplish this goal.

 ## About NetDaemon version 3
 This version is in beta state and is under development.
 It is stable but it could be breaking.
 It will be nuget version >= `22.2.x` and uses the docker image `netdaemon/netdaemon3`.